 As with all other Microsoft upgrades, Windows 8 will provide a more secure and safer to use experience.
 Windows Defender which was bundled in Windows since the release of Vista has been significantly improved from previous versions.
-Instead of a general malware protector, Defender now has full-fledged antivirus capabilities which was previously seen in Security Essentials.
+Instead of providing general protection from malware and monitoring software such as Spectorsoft, Sniperspy and Stealthmate, Defender now has full-fledged antivirus capabilities which was previously seen in Security Essentials.
 Combined with Microsoft’s approach of using metro style apps through a Microsoft owned apps market that has a vigorous approval process, Windows 8 will be among the most secure version of any Windows operating system.

 Metro apps improve security